 Whisky connoisseurs from around the world will be able to make their own pilgrimage to the spiritual home of Scotch whisky, and those in search of a unique Scottish travel experience will be able to mirror ancestors who visited Lindores Abbey when Fife was known as Scotland’s Pilgrim Kingdom in medieval times, by perhaps touring the area via the proposed long distance walking route the Fife Pilgrim Way.

 The Abbey traded both locally and with the wider world, as far afield as Flanders, when salmon from the Tay, wool and fruit were exchanged for money, tapestries and silks, and the Abbey’s Tironensian monks worked as masons, distillers, brewers, carpenters, blacksmiths, sculptors, painters, gardeners, beekeepers, farmers and husbandmen.
 Drew and Helen Mckenzie Smith want to see Lindores Abbey flourish again as a site for research, learning, brewing, distilling, horticulture, and even beekeeping, reinstating distilling and heritage orchards and gardens.
-Memberships of the Lindores Abbey Preservation Society, available via the distillery website, will donate towards that vision and the caretaking of the landscape and ruins of the Abbey itself.
+Memberships of the Lindores Abbey Preservation Society, will donate towards that vision and the caretaking of the landscape and ruins of the Abbey itself.